IlyaPrusakou/CDSClassification/README.md

 11 **Situation Framework**<br>
 Handles contextual situations and notifications:

-11.1 **Situation Anchor**: Defines the primary context or anchor for a situation.<br>
+11.1 **Situation Anchor**: Defines the primary anchor bussines object for a situation.<br>

 11.2 **Situation Trigger**: Specifies the events or triggers for a situation.<br>

 11.3 **Situation Data Context**: Provides the data context for evaluating situations.<br>

 12 **External Data Provider**<br>
-Integrates data from external sources into the CDS framework I suppose that pattern is imposed exactly for CDS External Entities.
+Integrates data from external sources into the CDS framework.
+I suppose that pattern is imposed exactly for CDS External Entities.

 It's worth mentioning that for hierarchy modeling, we can also distinguish patterns such as **hierarchy source CDS** and **CDS hierarchy directory**.
 Moreover, CDS hierarchies can be modeled in a **time-dependent** or **permanent** manner.